 I almost burst into tears.
 Love may not be a drug but it is as powerful as any medicine.

 After three weeks in the hospital, during which time her condition was so serious she was not expected to survive, the little girl has made a great recovery.
-Here she is meeting Dr Joanne Liu, MSF's president.
+Here she is meeting Dr Joanne Liu, MSF's then-international president.
 Joanne reflected about why she was drawn to the little girl, as her father proudly helped her walk around the facility: “Tetanus can have such a high case fatality rate that seeing someone who survived and was walking, it’s always, I would say, a victory.”

 You can read this post in Arabic here.